palaiole13/promptstability/README.md

     return ''.join(choice.message.content for choice in response.choices)

-# Instantiate the analysis class using OpenAI’s annotation function
+# Instantiate the analysis class using OpenAI’s annotation function (Note on warnings: Pegasus comes with automated warning about model weights, which you can ignore)
 psa_openai = PromptStabilityAnalysis(annotation_function=annotate_openai, data=example_data)

 # Run intra-prompt stability analysis using the method `intra_pss`